wuyang98/Text2LiDAR/README.md

 https://nuscenes.org/nuscenes#download and replace the scene.json file with nuLiDARtext.json.

-You can download the checkpoint for text-controlled generation from this link: https://pan.baidu.com/s/1HG17mtubFO7NeOH3eSyMtA and the password is 1661
+You can download the checkpoint for text-controlled generation from this link: https://pan.baidu.com/s/1HG17mtubFO7NeOH3eSyMtA and the password is 1661.
+Run the generate.py to have a try.